jamesETF/ethicalfrenchienew/content/4-signs-of-a-french-bulldog-scam-and-4-ways-you-can-avoid-them-ethical-frenchie.md

 +++
 author = "James Harrison"
-categories = ["french bulldog", "French Bulldog Scams", "Signs of a french bulldog scam"] date = "2019-08-06T00:00:00-04:00" description = "Learn about the 4 signs of a French Bulldog scam and how to easily avoid them while on a search for a new Frenchie Puppy.
+categories = ["French Bulldog Scams", "Signs of a french bulldog scam", "Puppy Scams", "French Bulldog"] date = "2019-08-06T00:00:00-04:00" description = "Learn about the 4 signs of a French Bulldog scam and how to easily avoid them while on a search for a new Frenchie Puppy.
 Research, research and again research is the key!" display_categories = true